Violetlotus529/shop-app/README.md

-A single-store e-commerce application built with Ruby on Rails.
+# A single-store e-commerce application built with Ruby on Rails.

+## Overview
 This app is designed for a small apparel shop, allowing store staff to manage products, variants (color/size), inventory, and orders, while customers can purchase items with or without an account using Stripe Checkout.